 Students must adhere to instructions issued by technical, supervisory or academic staff regarding the specific dress code required during practicals.
 Non-compliance will result in the student being denied access to the venue.
+(Approved by Senate Rules Comm wef 2014/10)

-- 5.3.9.1 A student who, for any valid reason (Refer to Programme Rule 5.3.9.2 below), is absent from a particular practical or test, must provide written proof of the reason for the absence to the lecturer concerned, within five (5) working days of returning to the institution in order to be considered for a special assessment. - 5.3.9.2 The DUT Rule G13(3)(a) which refers to special examinations also refers to special assessments set within departments for students who have missed coursework assessments.
+- 7.3.9.1 A student who, for any valid reason (Refer to Programme Rule 7.3.9.2 below), is absent from a particular practical or test, must provide written proof of the reason for the absence to the lecturer concerned, within five (5) working days of returning to the institution in order to be considered for a special assessment. - 7.3.9.2 The DUT Rule G13(3)(a) which refers to special examinations also refers to special assessments set within departments for students who have missed coursework assessments.
 In these cases the department will determine the validity of the student's reason for not taking the assessment, and the nature of the special assessment.
 (Approved by Senate Rules Comm wef 2014/10)

 Students must adhere to all Health and Safety regulations both while at DUT and in WIL placements.
 Failure to do so will be treated as a breach of discipline.
 Refer to the appropriate Health and Safety policies.
-(Approved by Senate Rules Comm wef 2014/10)

-6. NATIONAL DIPLOMA: BIOTECHNOLOGY
+8. NATIONAL DIPLOMA: BIOTECHNOLOGY (EXTENDED CURRICULUM) (NDBTFI)

 NOTE: THIS PROGRAMME IS BEING PHASED OUT AND NO NEW REGISTRATIONS ARE POSSIBLE.
+THE LAST OFFERING IS IN 2021 AND WILL NOT BE OFFERED FROM 2022.